projectatomic/atomic-site/source/blog/2016-12-07-part1-install-origin-on-f25-atomic-host.html.md

             OSName: fedora-atomic

 Looks like they are up and all at the same state.
 The next step is to unleash the installer.
-Before we do we should note that Fedora has moved to python3 by default.
+Before we do, we should note that Fedora has moved to python3 by default.
 While Atomic Host still has python2 installed for legacy package support not all of the modules needed by the installer are supported in python2 on Atomic Host.
 Thus, we'll forge ahead and use python3 as the